addap/egalax-rs/Readme.md

 1. The first HID report byte `0x2` corresponds to the normal kind of message expected from the touch screen.
 1. The first bit of the second byte `m[1][0]` is the status bit for a touch event happening.
 2. The next two bits of the second byte `m[1][2:1]` encode the *resolution* of the touch screen.
-For our monitor it is a constant `0b01`, which according to the "Software Programming Guide (page 5)" corresponds to 12 bits of resolution in the X and Y axes.
+For our monitor it is a constant `0b01`.
+According to the "Software Programming Guide (page 5)" corresponds to 12 bits of resolution in the X and Y axes, which is what we observe.
 3. Bytes `m[5:2]` are then the X and Y position (with a resolution of 12 bits) in little-endian byte order.

 ### Conclusion

 Putting everything together we can write a simple program that reads from the `/dev/hidraw.egalax` device node and creates uinput events which actually move the cursor.
 I did not discuss the code at all here but I did add a lot of comments to make the source code easy to digest.
-Most of it is straightforward anyways, except maybe for the admittedly a tad overengineered `units` module to define newtypes for numbers in X and Y dimensions, which statically prevents errors like adding an X and a Y coordinate (now who would do that?).
+Most of it is straightforward anyways, except maybe for the overengineered `units` module to define newtypes for numbers in X and Y dimensions, which statically prevents errors like adding an X and a Y coordinate (now who would do that?).

 ## Appendix
 ### Log Dumps